henryegloff/Unity-Scripts/README.md

 # Unity Scripts

-A collection of simple, modular Unity Scripts.
+A collection of basic C# Scripts for Unity game development.